pbprasad99/algorithmic_pareto/docs/resources/Terraform_Data_Engineer_Cheatsheet.md

 - **Leverage CI/CD**: Configure pipelines (e.g., `.gitlab-ci.yml`) to target specific directories, as in the cheatsheet, to enforce environment isolation.
 - **Secure State Files**: Use distinct backend paths and versioning (e.g., `s3://my-terraform-state/data-infra/<env>/terraform.tfstate`) to protect state files, as shown in the cheatsheet's `backend.tf`.

-By using folder-based isolation, data engineers can achieve greater clarity, safety, and scalability in managing Terraform-based data infrastructure across multiple environments.